OkayAlright/MinNo/extras/documentation.md

 * array : a collection of any of the other types.
 This subtype is denoted by it's keyword after the array keyword wrapped in square brackets.
 This is also how strings are made (as arrays of chars).

-     let exampleIntArray : arrayt[int]  = [1,2,3,4,5];
+     let exampleIntArray : array[int]  = [1,2,3,4,5];

-     let exampleString : arrayt[char]  = "This is how a string is declared.\n";
+     let exampleString : array[char]  = "This is how a string is declared.\n";

      Arrays are index using zero-indexing by referencing the arrays ID with a integer corresponding the the index you want wrapped in square brackets after it.

 The name of a variable can be any collection letters, underscores, and numbers (as long as they don't start the ID name).
-Any reoccuring name in the script must be the same type and mutability class as the other occurences regardless of scope.
+Any re occurring name in the script must be the same type and mutability class as the other occurrences regardless of scope.
 This helps to stop "x" being reused as a throw-away name all over a single sketch.

 #### 2.1.1 Immutable Variables
 By default all variables are immutable it MinNo.
-Specifcally they act like a variable in C declares with the keyword "const".
+Specifically they act like a variable in C declares with the keyword "const".
 You cannot reassign a new value after the variable is declared.

 Within immutable declarations, there are two classes of data: stack and program data.
 Stack immutables are immutable values defined within function definitions.
-These exact exaclty like C's "const" values.
+These exact exactly like C's "const" values.
 The only restriction they entail is that they cannot be reassigned.

-The second group of immutable data sctructures are call "program data".
-This is to leverage the Havard memory model.
-Any immutable value at the global level is stored in PROGMEM instead of flash stoarge and ram. variables in PROGMEM are quickly accessable and entirely seperated from the other storage areas.
+The second group of immutable data structures are call "program data".
+This is to leverage the Harvard memory model.
+Any immutable value at the global level is stored in PROGMEM instead of flash storage and ram. variables in PROGMEM are quickly accessible and entirely separated from the other storage areas.
 The details of declaring and accessing these values are handled by MinNo, so you don't need to worry about it if you don't want to.

 #### 2.1.2 Mutable Variables
-Now sometimes you want mutable variables for iteraters or summing variables.
+Now sometimes you want mutable variables for iterators or summing variables.
 MinNo allows the declaration of mutable variables with the "mutable" keyword placed before it's type.
 For example:

      let exampleMutableInt: mutable int = 6;